 Asexuals are, by definition, non-participants.
 (They have no conflict with sexual identity and have no sexual orientation.)

-- The human body can sense and analyze the most suitable gender and the person (with their sexual orientation) to optimize the energetic transaction in the long term.
+- The human body can sense and analyze the most suitable gender and person (with their sexual orientation) to optimize the energetic transaction in the long term.

-- Sexual intercourse is, in that sense exchanging energy!
+- Sexual intercourse is, in that sense, exchanging energy!
 To succeed in the long run, it has to be a win for both sides.

 Sexual identities.
 (Dichotomous scale)